 use for that nearly nine million people in the United Kingdom who are still addicted to tobacco that could only be a good thing.

 The future for e-cigarettes and for smokers could be very bright indeed.
 If we get the regulation of these products right, and we have another 20 years of amazing innovation in these technologies, I can see them effectively obsolete smoking.

 I think they will have become so good, they’ll be such an effective replacement for smoking that no one will want to smoke.
 This is a product that can transform health.

 Smokers not all smokers but enough smokers to matter find electronic cigarettes an effective substitute for smoking and if they make the complete switch to electronic cigarettes, health-wise they achieve pretty much what they’d achieve as if they quit smoking completely.

 So the challenge is to get as many smokers to try and go down that route not to start trying to restrict or prevent uptake of electronic cigarettes.

 Vaping is a game-changer there’s no going back from that

 The whole market in nicotine delivery has been radicalised by these products and I just hope that there are more and even more exciting products on the way.

 I think it’s really important that people be reassured that e-cigarettes, whatever you might see in the press, are considerably safer than smoking and the evidence is pretty good that they can be effective in helping people to stop.

-In the end the choice is yours and we hope this article brought some insight on what vape and e-cigarette are.
-What is your view on this?
+In the end, the choice is yours and we hope this article brought some insight into what vape and e-cigarette are.